pouriya/director/README.md

 5>
 ```
 Now we have a supervisor without children.
-Good news is that **director** comes with full OTP/supervisor API and it has its advanced features and specific approach too.
+Good news is that **director** comes with full OTP/supervisor API and it has its advanced features and specific approachs too.
 ```erlang
 5> director:which_children(Pid). %% You can use supervisor:which_children(Pid) too :)
 []